gaps-closure/mules/dftvl/dagr-parser/DAGR-README.md

 ablock:             function | (LBRACE (function SEMI)+ RBRACE)
 ```

-XXX: TODO
+## TODO

-* Develop an expression evaluator and action dispatcher
-* Identify some DFTVL use cases and flesh out expr and ablock syntax
+* Process `expr` and `ablock` and transpile
+  -- match xpath, select from table, match regex
+  -- operations on all or kth or unique element
+  -- get kth child or parent
+  -- pass(), drop(), replace(), add(), remove()

-* Discuss types and values w.r.t to xpath selectors, tables, regexes and expressions
+* Clarify types and values w.r.t to xpath selectors, tables, regexes and expressions
+  -- evaluating xpath returns a list of elements or empty list
+  -- assignment and reference to an element in the list uses the value
+  -- vector operations
+  -- type(elt) would get the type of the element

-* Identify useful built-in functions
+* Identify test use cases, flesh out expr/ablock syntax and useful functions to implement
+* Validate/handle ustring, rstring, bstring, ustring, xstring, cstring
+* Process DFDL to extract a map: `[(xpath,type,offset,length)]` and do type checking
+* Concurrency within action blocks, within rule blocks, within pipeline
+* Idris formal model to establish decidability